Using hyperlinks in web content

 For example: sms:+1-604-555-0123

-Links to a different page on the same website are called ‘internal links’.
-Internal links should always open in the same tab.
+The general rule is to always open links in the same tab.
 This allows people to use the navigation menu or back button to return to the previous page.

-When possible, instead of a document, include the information in the page content.
+When possible, write page content instead of including a document.
 This improves accessibility and SEO.

 Linking images